Who are the Millennials?

 Also called Gen Y or Generation Y, “millennials” refers to individuals who were born between the 1980s and early 2000s.
 They follow Generation X and are largely the children of people who are part of the baby boomers demographic cohort, so millennials are also referred to as echo boomers.

 Millennials are considered the most connected generation.
 They grew up during the internet age where people communicate through emails and social media.
 They are used to doing many day-to-day activities with just a few clicks on their laptops or smartphones.
 They’re computer-savvy and are always updated about the latest in gadgets and technology.

 Each generation seems to demonstrate distinct characteristics in the workplace.
 Listed below are several work traits and tendencies that people from older generations see in professionals who are defined as millennials:

 1. Millennials are proactive and confident at work.

 They expect to work on different tasks and accomplish them on time.
 They also look for feedback about their performance.

 Since millennials grew up in an environment with a diverse group of people, they are used to making friends and working with teams.

-In turn, they expect others to listen and respect what they think.
+Millennials look to older colleagues for guidance.
+In turn, they expect others to listen to and respect what they think.
 They are challenge-seekers.
 They also think about what they need to do for career growth.

 Professionals who are considered baby boomers comprise about 40% of the workforce in the US.
-Nowadays, most, if not all, recruiters look for millennials, but baby boomers have solid knowledge about how the industry works.
+Nowadays, most, if not all, recruiters actively look for millennials, but baby boomers have solid knowledge about how most industries work.
 They already have what their younger counterparts need to flourish in their chosen careers.

 With government efforts such as institutionalized equal pay, as well as health and retirement benefits, the older generation is seen to continue working and eventually pass down their knowledge and resources to millennials who will be future leaders.